HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

 os.execute("/bin/sh")
 ```

 is essentially a shell. **When this Lua code is executed through nmap, a shell will be invoked with the same user that executed nmap**.
-In this case, if nmap is executed without sudo I get a shell with the *hacker* user, but if I execute nmap with sudo I execute the shell with the superuser, so I get a shell with the *root* user.
+In this case, if nmap is executed without sudo, we get a shell with the *hacker* user, but if we execute nmap with sudo, we get a shell with the *root* user.

-This can be seen in the following root processes with PIDs from 1137 to 1140.
+We can see this in the following root processes with PIDs from 1137 to 1140

 ![](/assets/images/2024-03-31-vulnyx-hackingstation/root-pids.png)

+where 1140 is the PID of the current root shell.